 What you should know before you go ahead

-Before you start creating your own Windows 10 Creators Update flash drive or DVD, you should first check these requirements and recommendations:
+Before you start creating your own Windows 10 Fall Creators Update flash drive or DVD, you should first check these requirements and recommendations:

 - You must have a working internet connection so that you can download the installation files.

 - You must have sufficient free storage space on your hard drive for the downloaded installation files.
 A safe bet would be to have at least 12GB of free space.